ncatlab/nlab-content/pages/8/0/1/6/6108/content.md

 where $\Sigma$ is the 2-[[dimension]]al [[worldsheet]] and $W : X \to \mathbb{C}$ -- called the model's _superpotential_ -- is a [[holomorphic function]].
 (Usually $X$ is actually taken to be a [[Cartesian space]] and all the nontrivial structure is in $W$.)

-Landau-Ginzburg models have gained inmportance as constituing one type of QFTs that are related under [[homological mirror symmetry]]:
+Landau-Ginzburg models have gained importance as constituting one type of QFTs that are related under [[homological mirror symmetry]]:

 If the [[target space]] $X$ is a [[Fano variety]], the usual [[B-model]] does not quite exist on it, since the corresponding supersymmetric [[string]] [[sigma model]] is not conformally invariant as a quantum theory, and the axial $U(1)$ [[R-current]] used to define the B-twist is [[quantum anomaly|anomalous]].
 Still, there exists an analogous [[derived category]] of B-branes.
 A Landau-Ginburg model is something that provides the dual A-branes to this under [[homological mirror symmetry]].
 Conversely, Landau-Ginzburg B-branes are homological mirror duals to the [[A-model]] on a Fano variety.
 (...)